The Big Picture on Home Loans vs. Investor Loans:

 But from the mouth of every honest mortgage lender comes a few “troubleshooting” solutions.
 To get the most out of an investment property purchase, Zitlow recommends to:

 • Get on top of your taxes.
 Tax breaks for landlords abound, but because we’re all busy, often forgetting to cross our t’s and dot our i’s, thousands of dollars in annual deductions get overlooked.
-For the current tax year, TurboTax lists refinance mortgage points and moving expenses to be among some of the most frequently missed deductions.
+For the current tax year, TurboTax lists refinance mortgage points and moving expenses among some of the most frequently missed deductions.
 After buying an investment property, don’t let valuable savings slip through the cracks.
 Consult a tax advisor to get guidance on landlord-specific deductions at tax time.

-A mortgage lender who is willing to work with you and answer your questions can help you to purchase an investment property when you’re financially ready.
-While it may be hard to avoid the conventional investment property down payment minimum of 15 percent, some investors recommend exploring funding alternatives — like tapping into retirement funds, buying real estate with credit cards, crowdfunding or seller financing, both of which come with some risk attached.
-Purchasing a smaller investment property can also keep down payment costs low and let you gain experience.
-Many successful investors began with a $150,000 home or apartment.
+While it may be hard to avoid the conventional investment property down payment minimum of 15 percent, some investors recommend exploring funding alternatives — like tapping into retirement funds, buying real estate with credit cards, crowdfunding, or seller financing, both of which come with some risk attached.

 Bethany Ramos is the Creative Writer for Cornerstone Home Lending, Inc. Her work has also been featured on SheKnows.com, Time.com, Yahoo.com, Mamamia.com.au, Babble.com, and HuffingtonPost.com.